Vinegar is an inexpensive, practical and effective home cleaner. Here are 10+ Ways I Use Vinegar at Home.

 - Pretty much any surface in your home (be careful with wood, don’t use it if it is unsealed wood)

-2. Ring Cleaner
+2. Vinegar as a Ring Cleaner

 2 parts vinegar and 1 part hydrogen peroxide (in the right dilution – I use a 3% solution).
 Let your ring soak for about 10 minutes.
 Scrub with a small brush & rinse well.

-3. Coffee Maker De-Scaler and Cleaner
+3. Use Vinegar as a Coffee Maker De-Scaler and Cleaner

 Run 2 cups of undiluted vinegar through your coffee maker, then run at least 5 full cycles of water through to rinse.
 I even run a full pot of coffee through as the last cycle, and dump it.
 After that there’s no vinegar after taste.
 I clean mine once a month or every 2 months or so.

-4. Carpet Spot Cleaner
+4. Vinegar as a Carpet Spot Cleaner

 I just started doing this, and I can’t believe the results!
 I use my spray bottle of 1:1 ratio of vinegar to water.
 I spray it on spots on the carpet, let it sit for a few minutes, and dab (press down, don’t rub) the spot.
 It gets out almost everything!
 Here’s what it did with the marker in my carpet!
 Amazing!
 BUT PLEASE spot test and make sure it doesn’t harm your carpet.
 It hasn’t harmed mine in any way – I have even used it on my Pottery Barn rug in my living room.
 But just in case, do a spot test first!

-|This is marker on my carpet before and after the vinegar treatment.|
+|This is marker on my carpet before and after the vinegar treatment.

-5. Funky Towels
+5. Use Vinegar to Clean Funky Smelling Towels

 I originally saw this on lifehacker, and I just had to try it.
 You know how sometimes bath towels and kitchen cloths get that weird bad smell?
 Try this!
 Wash your stinky load of towels in hot water, first with 1 cup vinegar (no soap or fabric softener).
 Then run another complete wash cycle with just 1/2 cup baking soda (again, no soap or fabric softener).
 Dry as normal.
 The smell disappears!
 I’ve tried it and it’s amazing!

-6. Veggie & Fruit Wash
+6. Use Vinegar for a Veggie & Fruit Wash

 Fill your sink 1/2 way with lukewarm water, add 1 cup vinegar.
 Soak veggies/fruit for 10 minutes.
 Rinse well.
 For a full tutorial, you can have a look at my original blog post on this here.